maxking/docker-mailman/web/README.md

 These are the settings that you MUST change before deploying:

 - `SERVE_FROM_DOMAIN`: The domain name from which Django will be served.
 To be added to `ALLOWED_HOSTS` in django settings.
 Default value is not set.
+This also replaces Django's default `example.com` SITE and becomes the default SITE (with SITE_ID=1).

 - `HYPERKITTY_API_KEY`: Hyperkitty's API Key, should be set to the same value as set for the mailman-core.